dmitrymalk/build-it-bigger-app/README.md

 Build It Bigger is the sixth project in Udacity's Android Developer Nanodegree.

+Used Gradle to build a joke-telling app that has both a free and paid version.
+This included factoring functionality into libraries as well as using build flavors to modularize the construction of each variant of the app.
+I also configured a Google Cloud Endpoints development server to supply the jokes.

 <img width="70%" src="https://cloud.githubusercontent.com/assets/2931932/16211085/14a47646-3748-11e6-884e-e39fb3957282.jpeg" />
 <img width="30%" src="https://cloud.githubusercontent.com/assets/2931932/16211092/1fb5eace-3748-11e6-84d9-b7e91a897c56.png" />
 <img width="30%" src="https://cloud.githubusercontent.com/assets/2931932/16211093/1fbaaa8c-3748-11e6-8d85-529392ad28d9.png" />